Nimoslaw20/bets-assessment/README.md

   "status": ""
 }

+- Expected Outcome: The API should return a 404 status code.

 ```
 ### Test Case 3: Verify that api returns 404 when an uppercase status data is passed as a status